 Increased use of lithium ion batteries for heavy duty power storage particularly linked to sources of renewable energy off-grid was also projected by Roskill.
 The increasing use of lithium-aluminium alloys in aircraft manufacture to lighten weight and improve fuel efficiency has good growth potential.

-Roskill estimated in their report that in 2012 the total production of lithium was approximately 168,000t (LCE).
+Roskill estimated in their report that in 2015 the total production of lithium was approximately 176,000t (LCE).
 There are four major lithium producers globally with three being brine producers and one hard rock producer.
-These “big four” according to Roskill accounted for approximately 82% of world lithium production in 2012.
+These “big four” according to Roskill accounted for approximately 87% of world lithium production in 2015.

 The pricing of lithium is negotiated off-market and based on customer specifications with price information rarely reported.
 Higher purity lithium products that include certain battery products carry a premium over technical grade lithium.

-According to Roskill, prices for technical grade lithium carbonate increased from US$2,187/tonne in 2004 to US$5,288/tonne in 2012.
+According to Roskill, prices for technical grade lithium carbonate increased from US$2,187/tonne in 2004 to US$5,965/tonne in 2015.
 Roskill expected prices to continue to rise in the foreseeable future as new markets and applications are found for lithium products.
-Their base case forecasts US$6,900 in 2017.
-The high case scenario, with more rapid take up of electric vehicles, sees a lithium carbonate price of US$7,800 for technical grade in 2017 with battery grade commanding a US$500/tonne premium.
+Their base case forecasted battery grade lithium carbonate to increase steadily to US$10,240/tonne in 2025.
+However, the market has rapidly tightened with increased demand such that current prices as published by Industrial Minerals magazine are in the range US$17-20,000/tonne.